OnePlus 8 Pro camera scores big on DxOMark | BGR India

 But the test also pointed out some issues with the camera.
 The white balance is off and noise level in low light images continues to be there.
 DxOMark also highlighted the zoom feature needs improvement.
 It wasn’t able to match up in quality with the likes of Huawei P40 Pro and Oppo Find X2 Pro.
 Also Read - Samsung Galaxy S20 Ultra ranks sixth on DxOMark; falls short of Huawei P40 Pro and Xiaomi Mi 10 Pro

 Talking about video on the 8 Pro, DxOMark gives a meager 103 points for its capability.
-It liked the phone for recording videos with good detail, accurate colours and good stabilisation.
+It liked the phone for recording videos with good detail, accurate colors and good stabilization.
 But it also has minor auto focus issues which could disrupt the flow of the video with lack of detail.

 Overall, DxOMark feels the OnePlus 8 Pro packs a solid camera but the ultra-wide and zoom performance was underwhelming.
 It concludes by saying the 8 Pro is a serious choice for serious phone photographers.